-The objective of the Trustees is to achieve a net return of 1.5% above the average 182-day treasury bill rate per annum.
+The objective of the Trustees is to achieve net return 1.5% above the average 182-day treasury bill rate per annum.
 The primary objective in the investment management for the Scheme's assets shall be to emphasize long-term growth of the principal within reasonable and prudent levels of risk.
 Short-term volatility will be tolerated in as much as it is consistent with the volatility of a comparable market index.

-In pursuance of the requirement of Act 766, the Trustees will maintain constituent funds, each with a different investment objective.
-To diversify investment risk and achieve the above investment objectives, the Scheme's assets will be invested in the major asset classes and allocations will be maintained within the corresponding ranges according to the Investment Policy of the Portfolio.
+In pursuance of the requirement of Act 766, the Trustees will maintain constituent funds, each with the different investment objective.
+To diversify investment risk and achieve the above investment objectives, the Scheme's assets will be invested in the major asset classes and allocations will be maintained within the corresponding ranges according to the following Investment Policy Portfolio.
 This will be reviewed periodically to reflect changes in the market.

-Under the current macro-economic environment and considering the available investment instruments in Ghana, The Board of Trustees has adopted the recommended maximum limit to investment instruments required by the National Pensions Regulatory Authority.
+Under the current macro-economic environment and considering the available investment instruments in Ghana, The Board of Trustees has adopted the recommended maximum limit to investments instruments required by the National Pensions Regulatory Authority.